matter-labs/zksync-era/docs/guides/advanced/01_initialization.md

 Ethereum).
 You can look on the `deployL1.log` file - to see the list of contracts that were deployed and their accounts.

 First thing in the file, is the deployer/governor wallet - this is the account that can change, freeze and unfreeze the contracts (basically the owner).
-You can also verify (using the getBalance method above), that has a lot of tokens.
+You can verify the token balance using the `getBalance` method above.

 Then, there are a bunch of contracts (CRATE2_FACTOR, DIAMOND_PROXY, L1_ALLOW_LIST etc etc) - for each one, the file contains the address.